Pragmatic Optimism

 - Wash your hands every time you enter your rig.
 This seems the most obvious but is possibly the most important.
 For most of us it's not a far walk from the front door to the sink, so this should be easy to do.
 20-30 seconds of active scrubbing with soap is the best defence.
 (Hand sanitizer is okay, but not nearly as effective as good hand-washing with soap.
 Plus hand sanitizer is becoming a hot commodity, whereas there seem to be no soap shortages as of yet.)

-You can always listen to (or learn to sing) this catchy tune from Vietnam while you wash! - Practice "Social Distancing".
+- Practice "Social Distancing".
 Hand-washing isn't new to most of us, but this is.
 Social distancing means remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet or 2 meters) from others when possible.

 Please don't attend that RV rally later this month.
 Or if you do end up camped there, avoid any of the larger gatherings.
 You can probably walk by the vendor's booths, or maybe walk through the RVs on display if you can do so without touching anything.
 But being in a room or outdoor amphitheatre with a hundred or more individuals for a seminar or concert is not advisable right now.